 Greenland lies almost entirely in the Arctic Circle, it stretches to within 713km (443 miles) of the North Pole.

-The island has been inhabited by different groups of people for over 4,500 years, though perhaps not continually.
+The island has been inhabited for over 4,500 years, though perhaps not continually.
 It is administered by Denmark and is moving towards independence though is still some way off.
 There is a rich Inuit culture in Greenland, sled dogs are common in many towns, especially smaller ones, you may even see a seal being butchered on the sea shore for food for both people and dogs.
 Most striking in the towns are the brightly coloured buildings, a style of architecture that started in the 1700's when pre-fabricated houses were shipped here from other Nordic countries.
 Houses are often placed on the top of small hills and rocks and sometimes it seems as much timber goes into the steps to get to them as into the actual house itself.
 There are no fences to mark property boundaries and no ugly tangles of overhead utility lines so giving a very clean and tidy, almost storybook appearance.

 It is possible to engage in tourist activities in many of the settlements in Greenland and almost all will have some facilities.
 However, due to the relatively low and unpredictable numbers of tourists coming through, you cannot rely on being able to turn up and take part.
 The weather may dictate that activities are not possible, visibility and wind for helicopter trips, a lack of snow for dogsledding and snowmobiling for instance, or there may not be enough people to make the trip worthwhile for those running them.
 Wherever possible try to plan any such events in advance.